sap-tutorials/btp-dev-guidance/tutorials/build-cap-app/build-cap-app.md

 1. Navigate to the `srv` folder.

-2. Open the `processor-service.cds` file and add the following lines to it:
+2. Open the `processor-service.cds` file and add the following highlighted lines to it:

     ```js[4-6]
     service ProcessorService {